-In the final appendix, I make extensive acknowledgement, to as many as I could recall, who touched my life throughout my practice and the development of my thinking, but special mention is given here to those who helped me to finish this thesis.
+In the Appendix 2 - People, I make extensive acknowledgement, to as many as I could recall, who touched my life throughout my practice and the development of my thinking, but special mention is given here to those who helped me to finish this thesis.

-Firstly to my lead supervisor Stephen Powell, who has shown me the way by his example and has treated me with the perfect level of encouragement, admonition and advice at every stage - I consider him my extra-brother.
+Firstly to my lead supervisor Stephen Powell, who has shown me the way by his example and has treated me with the perfect level of encouragement, admonition and advice at every stage - I consider him my extra brother.
 Dai Griffiths as supervisor has supported me enormously, especially in the final stages.

 Thanks also to Margaret Nelson, Roberta Weber, Roger Carlsen, Brendan Tangney and Elizabeth Oldham who all offered me opportunity to talk about the thesis, listened and told me what for.
+I am grateful to examiners Sarah Younie and Clive Holtham for being so forgiving and thorough.

 My mother, father, sister Liz and Joy Hooper have all enquired at regular and helpful intervals with love and respect and thus driven me on.
-And thanks to Jo, who has unwittingly inspired such a purple patch in the last months as the thesis was completed.